psychemedia/stuff-and-nonsense/03_Storytelling/michael_morey_and_james_dove.md

 There were no football matches on Saturdays in those days, but there were public hangings.
 A good a spectacle as any you could expect.

 And so it was that Michael was executed on Saturday, 19 March, 1737, at Gallows Hill, Winchester.
+Hung by the neck until he was dead.

 But the story doesn't end there.
 Only part of the sentence had been fulfilled.